 - © Woodhead Publishing 2013

 - eBook ISBN:

-K. Murugesh Babu is Professor and Head of the Department of Textile Technology, and Dean (Public & International Affairs), at the Bapuji Institute of Engineering and Technology (BIET), Davangere, Karnataka, India.
-He completed his postgraduate degree in textile technology at Anna University, Chennai, India, before obtaining his Ph.D. from the Indian Institute of Technology Delhi in 2001.
+Dr Babu is Professor and Head of the Department of Textile Technology, and Dean (Public & International Affairs), at the Bapuji Institute of Engineering and Technology (BIET), Davangere, Karnataka, India.
 Dr. Babu has been involved in several international assignments.
 In 2006, he was invited to the University of Oxford in the UK, to join a 1-year research project on silk based biomaterials.
 From 2007 to 2008, Dr. Babu was involved in advanced research on shape memory textiles and garments, at the Institute of Textiles and Clothing, Hong Kong Polytechnic University, Hong Kong.
 In 2014, Dr. Babu was awarded with the prestigious Commonwealth Fellowship by the Association of Commonwealth Universities, based in the UK.
 Under this fellowship, he was invited to become a Visiting Professor at the University of Maroua, Cameroon, Central Africa, in order to establish and develop the Department of Textiles.
-As well as writing the first edition of this book, Dr. Babu has published approximately 80 research papers, contributed 7 book chapters, and is recognized as a Technical Referee for 10 international textile/polymer journals.
-His main research areas include silk based biomaterials, natural fibre based eco-biocomposites, eco-friendly processing, organic cotton processing and eco-management concepts, natural anti-microbial agent based finishing of cotton and other fibres, and bamboo-blended fabric production and characterization.
+His main research areas include silk-based biomaterials, natural fibre based eco-biocomposites, eco-friendly processing, organic cotton processing and eco-management concepts, natural anti-microbial agent based finishing of cotton and other fibres, and bamboo-blended fabric production and characterization.